What is trials riding?

 It’s a test of rider skill, not a speed event.
 The best rider wins, not the fastest bike!

 In a Trial riders attempt a series of natural obstacles such as streams beds, hills, mud, and rocks without putting their feet on the ground, falling over, or deviating from the specified route.
 Penalties points are lost for these “failures”.
 The rider with the fewest penalty points at the end of the event is the winner.

 There are various routes and classes, which are designed to cater for riders of differing ages, and abilities, and, unlike many other sports, men and women compete on equal terms, so there really is something for everyone.

-The trial course is arranged into a number of “Sections”.
+The Trial course is arranged into a number of “Sections”.
 Each Section has a specified Route, which includes a number of natural hazards.
 Each rider tackles the Section separately, and their performance is marked by an Observer.
 Our Trials generally comprises a lap of ten Sections with riders completing four laps.

-There is a wide variety of Trials motorcycles available from small wheeled electric bikes up to larger petrol powered machines.
+There are a wide variety of Trials motorcycles available from small wheeled electric bikes up to larger petrol powered machines.
 Unlike many other motorsports rider skill is far more important than the motorcycle, so an older machine can be just as competitive as a brand new model.
 This makes Trials a very cost effective way of getting into motorsport.
 There are even classes to cater for vintage motorcycles, so dusting off that old bike languishing at the back of the garage is an option.

 What do I need to get started?

 The minimum requirements to take part are a bike (of course)and, compulsory, protective clothing (helmet, sturdy leather boots, and suitable gloves).